tonmoycsedu/LLM_summarizer/README.md

 1. Go to the server folder: `cd server`
 2. Remove the venv folder under the server folder.
-3. Create a virtual environment: `python -m venv venv` or go to step 6 directly.
+3. Follow steps 3-5 to create a virtual environment: `python -m venv venv`.
+Alternatively, go to step 6.
 4. Activate the virtual environment:
    `source venv/bin/activate` (#macOS / Linux) or
    `venv\Scripts\activate` (# Windows)
 5. Install packages: `pip install -r requirements.txt`
-6. install google genai python package: `pip install -q -U google-genai`
+6. install google genai and flask python packages: `pip install -q -U google-genai flask flask-cors`
 7. Get the Gemini API key: got to `https://aistudio.google.com/app/apikey` and create an api key.
-8.1.
-Add API Key in the PATH (For MacOS):
+8. Add API Key in the PATH:
+   For MacOS:
       `echo 'export GEMINI_API_KEY="your_actual_api_key_here"' >> ~/.zshrc`
       `source ~/.zshrc`
-8.2.
    For Windows in Powershell:
-       [System.Environment]::SetEnvironmentVariable("GEMINI_API_KEY", "your_actual_api_key_here", "User")
+       `[System.Environment]::SetEnvironmentVariable("GEMINI_API_KEY", "your_actual_api_key_here", "User")`
-9. Check API key: `echo $GEMINI_API_KEY`
+10. Check API key:
+    For MacOS: `echo $GEMINI_API_KEY`
+    For Windows: `echo $env:GEMINI_API_KEY`
-10. Run the server: `python app.py`.
+12. Run the server: `python app.py`.
 This should start the server in `http://127.0.0.1:5001`

 ## Client setup
 This is Vue.js app.
 To install, do the following,